-School district officials should be prepared to discuss their maintenance management program and the results from generated by the program.
+School district officials should use these reports to better understand their maintenance management program and to track the results generated by the program.

 Maintenance Data Information

 In order to have an effective maintenance management program, the first step is to develop a mechanism for collecting information on facility components and systems that will be the subject of the maintenance management program.
 There is a plethora of computer programs on the market that are specifically designed for such purpose; these are known as Computerized Maintenance Management Systems (CMMS).
 For all intent and purpose, the basic key to any of these programs is the capability to store, retrieve and analyze the information collected on facilities, their maintenance needs, and the organization's maintenance practices.